dsanchezp18/pol837-paper/other-text/notebooks/notes.md

 - Literature: the effect of weather on political outcomes,. masters thesis that I found.

 - I do not validate gender results.

-- Cluster by province

-- Cluster also by interview date.